7d4b9/ide/README.md

 ## Start vpn

-After `bootsrap` success it is possible to remotely start the distant vpn client service if *VPN* is set.
+After `bootsrap` success it is possible to remotely start the distant vpn client service if [VPN_CONF](Makefile) is set.

 ```sh
 make start vpn